 Why did you choose Cleveland Clinic?
 I chose Cleveland Clinic because I feel it is the best residency training program.
 The faculty are truly invested in resident education and challenge the residents to be excellent radiation oncologists, both clinically and academically.
 I especially appreciate the close-knit atmosphere of the department and that my fellow residents are fun, intelligent, and dependable.
 I've been in Cleveland for many years and love that it has all the perks of a big city, without the hassle.

-Shireen Parsai, MD
+Shireen Parsai, MD (Chief Resident)

 Hometown: Toledo, OH